Service Placements for 2016-2017

 Casa Familia is St. Elizabeth’s dedicated emergency shelter for single women and families with children.
 It features five private family suites, two dormitory spaces with sixteen beds for single women, a large kitchen, dining room, outdoor patio and common areas.
 Guests at Casa Familia participate in life-skill training programs, case management, and group exercises to strengthen camaraderie.
 The facility can house over 30 people, and is a dramatic improvement from the one room for families and six beds for single women previously available.

-Cooking with Kids– FILLED
+Cooking with Kids– OPEN

 The mission of Cooking with Kids is to educate and empower children and families to make healthy food choices through hands-on learning with fresh, affordable foods from diverse cultural traditions.

 Summary of the position: The Food Cadre Member will work to expand the capacity and support programming of CWK, enabling pre-kindergarten through 6th grade students to explore, prepare, and enjoy fresh, affordable foods.
 They will also teach hands-on food and nutrition education classes.

 Galloping Grace Youth Ranch – OPEN

 Galloping Grace Youth Ranch is a place where kids lead kids while learning how to raise livestock, grow crops, explore the outdoors, and enrich the community.

 Summary of position- The Galloping Grace Youth Ranch Earth Care AmeriCorps member will help with the management of the ranch, perform agricultural and ranching duties, work closely with children and adults within the Rio Rancho community teaching them about food and about GGYR programs.